 We take the privacy of personal information seriously and deeply regret that this incident occurred.
-We took steps to address this incident promptly after it was discovered, including initiating an internal investigation into this incident and working with an independent forensic investigation firm to assist us in the investigation of and response to this incident.
-Additionally, we have reset all user account passwords and have implemented a multi-factor authentication for any users that require web-based access in order to help prevent this type of incident from reoccurring in the future.
+We took steps to address this incident promptly after it was discovered, including initiating an internal investigation into this incident and retaining an independent forensic investigation firm to assist us in our investigation of and response to this incident.
+Additionally, we have reset all user account passwords and are implementing multi-factor authentication for any users that require web-based access, in order to help prevent this type of incident from reoccurring in the future.
+We have also notified law enforcement of the incident and will cooperate with their investigation.

-To help protect your identity, we are offering one (1) year of complimentary identity protection services from a leading identity monitoring services company.
+To help protect your identity, we are offering one year of complimentary identity protection services from a leading identity monitoring services company.
 These services help detect possible misuse of your personal information and provide you with superior identity protection support focused on immediate identification and resolution of identity theft.
 For more information about these services and instructions on completing the enrollment process, please refer to the enrollment instructions included with this letter.